mypdns/matrix/tools/client_addon.md

 - Auto-update lists once per day (disabled by default)

 ### About list update
-- The add-on use browser cache to prevent DDoS against mypdns.org.
+- The add-on use browser cache to prevent DDoS against Gitlab.
 You can check for update once per hour.
   - Clicking "_Apply my settings_" multiple times only download once.
   - If you _really_ want to download latest list try again in next hour. (e.g downloaded at 8AM, try again in 9AM)